t-brink/LAMMPS-tutorial/05-molecular-dynamics-shear-test/README.txt

 Background
 ==========

-In all previous step, we used orthogonal simulation boxes.
+In all previous steps, we used orthogonal simulation boxes.
 We will now look at sheared systems.

 There is not much to it, but you should take note on the limitations